 - Upload the certificate and all other artifacts to an Azure Stack storage account.

-- Publish gallery packages so that you can deploy MySQL resources through the gallery.
+- Publish gallery packages so that you can deploy MySQL databases through the gallery.

-- Deploy a virtual machine (VM) that hosts both your resource provider, and a MySQL 5.7 server.
+- Deploy a virtual machine (VM) that hosts your resource provider.

 - Register a local DNS record that maps to your resource provider VM.